What to think about before buying composite decking?

 It is always best to measure out the proposed area so that when it comes to ordering the decking you have a good idea of how much material is needed and the potential cost.
 You should always take into account, space for fixtures and joists.
-Planning out the size of area in advance will also help you get a better idea whether items of furniture would fit comfortably on the new decking, as well as understanding how much space it will remove from your surrounding exterior.
+Planning out the size of the area in advance will also help you get a better idea of whether items of furniture would fit comfortably on the new decking, as well as understanding how much space it will remove from your surrounding exterior.

-As well as size of area, you also need to think about the potential height of your decking.
+As well as the size of the area, you also need to think about the potential height of your decking.
 If you’re planning on having a raised decking area, perhaps building a structure to support it or on top of an existing patio, then you should also think about whether the decking will cover any access points or air bricks.
 It’s important to make sure that you take into account the height of the actual decking boards and the joists/fittings combined together, not just the board.
 Failure to do so could lead to the decking being slightly higher than door sills for example.

 How will it look

-Above all else it is vital that you can get a picture in your mind of how the decking might look.
+Above all else, it is vital that you can get a picture in your mind of how the decking might look.
 Dark coloured decking against very light building work might not look right.
 Equally, if you have a colour scheme in your outdoor space, you may want to ensure that your new decking conforms to this.
 The very best way to check how it might look is to order samples and compare the colouring and textures against the ground, walls and furniture and accessories you expect to place on the decking.

 Jun 23rd 2022